 Initially, I was sceptical of getting into English coaching.
 It brought back scary memories from my schools days (shudder!).
 But as it turned out, it was absolute fun.
 I studied among the group of at the most 5 people, creating a team-like atmosphere where you learn from each other, compete with each other and get into the flow.
 I met people from different backgrounds and even from different countries.
-In addition, our mentor acquainted us with the Australian culture as he shared his personal experiences and stories about Australian lifestyle.
+In addition, our mentor acquainted us with the Australian culture as he shared his personal experiences and stories about the Australian lifestyle.
 You cannot get all this by studying on your own.

 Sense of achievement

 As I studied in a small group, there was always a healthy competition among us.
 That really pushed me to work hard on my homework and do well in the mock exams.
-Though the reward was mere appreciation by my teacher, the boost it gave to my confidence was invaluable.
+Though the reward was a mere appreciation by my teacher, the boost it gave to my confidence was invaluable.

 My coach, in addition to the wealth of experience that he had, also possessed a vast number of resources to help us sail through IELTS.
 He provided me with different techniques for writing essays, grammatical exercises, mock exam kits, vocabulary crosswords, puzzles, reading essays, listening tracks, books, videos and so on.
 In fact, he also provided me with a mini voice recorder through which I would record answers to the mock interviews and listen to them myself to understand my mistakes.
-This helped me a lot to perfect my voice modulations, pauses and sentence structures during speaking.
+This helped me a lot to perfect my voice modulations, pauses and sentence structures during the speaking.

 To sum up, I joined English coaching for IELTS and it was one of the best decisions of my life.
 In the next instalment, I will share some of the tips and tricks I learned to clear IELTS.
 Meanwhile, why don’t you tell me your stories (fun or scary) about IELTS or it’s counterparts?

 Moving To Australia Series